1661 N. Swan Rd., Suite 240 · Tucson, AZ 85712 · 520.230.2530 · By appointment

 Feedback Session

 We meet to go through the results together.
-This isn't a brief summary — it's a full session dedicated to making sure you understand what the evaluation found, what the diagnoses mean (or don't mean), and what options are available to you.
-It's a collaborative conversation — you're welcome to ask questions, push back, and take time to digest what you're hearing.
+This isn't a brief summary.
+It's a full session dedicated to making sure you understand what the evaluation found, what the diagnoses mean (or don't mean), and what options are available to you.
+It's a collaborative conversation: you're welcome to ask questions, push back, and take time to digest what you're hearing.

 Who This Is For